HTTPS when Logging Into Redmine?

-RE: HTTPS when Logging Into Redmine? - Added by Calvin Cheng almost 10 years ago
+RE: HTTPS when Logging Into Redmine? - Added by Calvin Cheng about 10 years ago

 What I meant was where I could possibly modify the ruby code so that it points to https for a brief moment before switching back to http again when the 'submit' button is being pressed.